turingarena/turingarena/rust/turingarena/src/score/README.md

-Library to represent and manipulate scorable items of problems, and actual scores.
+Data-types for scorable items and scores.